OCamlverse/ocamlverse.github.io/learning/ppx.md

 less, but it can manipulate the AST in quite arbitrary ways.

-The OCaml AST is quite complicated, so the use of libraries intended to aid the writing PPX extensions easy is nearly mandatory.
+The OCaml AST is quite complicated, so the use of libraries intended to aid the writing PPXs easy is nearly mandatory.

 Another serious problem is that the OCaml AST format is not guaranteed to remain the same between versions of the compiler.
-Indeed, the OCaml AST does, in practice, change significantly enough between compiler versions that without the use of tools, PPX extensions would break with every compiler update.
+Indeed, the OCaml AST does, in practice, change significantly enough between compiler versions that without the use of tools, PPXs would break with every compiler update.

 It is therefore necessary to understand a bit both about the OCaml AST and about the available PPX-writing libraries in order to successfully